 How Often Should Patients Be Screened for Type 2 Diabetes?

 Screening to determine blood sugar levels can be done with several types of blood tests.
 One blood test, the A1C test, reflects a person’s average blood sugar levels for the past 2-3 months.
-Another blood test determines how well a person’s body processes sugar.
+Another blood test, the glucose tolerance test, determines how well a person’s body processes sugar.
 This test is done after a person drinks a sugar solution.
 A third type of test— known as fasting blood glucose — can be done after a person has fasted (not had anything to eat or drink except water) for a certain amount of time.

 Learn more about the USPSTF's guidelines and recommendations for the screening of Type 2 Diabetes.

-*According to study results, patients receiving treatment for multiple myeloma can have an increased incidence of hyperglycemia when dexamethasone is incorporated into their regimen.
+*According to study results, patients receiving treatment for multiple myeloma can have an increased incidence of hyperglycemia (high blood sugar) when dexamethasone is incorporated into their regimen.
+The incidicne of high blood sugar is actually prevalent in all steroid users.
 Although the incidence of diabetes induced by steroid therapy in patients with multiple myeloma is unknown, it might be beneficial to follow the recommendations for hyperglycemia evaluation and management in patients on prolonged steroid therapy.

 How Often Should Patients Be Screened for Thyroid Health Issues?

-Screening is done with a blood test that measures the amount of TSH in the blood.
+Screening is done with a blood test that measures the amount of TSH (Thyroid Stimulating Hormone) in the blood.
 This test is known as a serum TSH test.
 Depending on the initial test results, a follow-up test may be needed.

 Learn more about the USPSTF's guidelines and recommendations for the screening of Thyroid Dysfunction.

-*Thalidomide therapy often can lead to subclinical hypothyroidism with normal T3 and T4 levels and slightly elevated TSH levels (Dimopoulos & Eleutherakis-Papaiakovou, 2004).
+*Thalidomide therapy often can lead to subclinical (not detected in tests) hypothyroidism with normal T3 and T4 levels and slightly elevated TSH levels (Dimopoulos & Eleutherakis-Papaiakovou, 2004).
 Some hypothesized mechanisms of action include direct thyrotoxicity or the provocation of an immune reaction against the thyroid.
 Badros et al. (2002) tested those mechanisms in a study that assessed thyroid function in 174 patients with multiple myeloma assigned to receive chemotherapy alone or in combination with thalidomide.
 The authors of that study found 20% of patients on thalidomide had a serum TSH level greater than 5 uIU/ml 3-4 months after enrollment.
 The study also evaluated an additional 169 patients with relapsed multiple myeloma who had been treated with thalidomide; 75% of those patients with normal baseline TSH levels had increases in their TSH 2-6 months after starting therapy and 22% had a TSH level greater than 5 uIU/ml.
-Many of the adverse effects associated with hypothyroidism also may be associated with thalidomide, and include constipation, fatigue, lack of energy, neuropathy, skin rash, and bradycardia.
+Many of the adverse effects associated with hypothyroidism also may be associated with thalidomide, and include constipation, fatigue, lack of energy, neuropathy (damage to the nerves), skin rash, and bradycardia (slower than normal heart rate).

 Both the National Eye Institute and the American Academy of Opthamology websites provide guidelines for routine vision screenings.
 Multiple myeloma patients with comorbidities, such as diabetes, hypertension, or a family history of ocular disease, may be at greater risk for vision health issues.
 In addition, patients who are treated with dexamethasone may experience blurred vision or cataract formation.

 No screening recommendations currently exist for routine evaluation of hearing.
 Hearing screening is performed when requested, when conditions occur that increase risk for hearing loss, or when mandated by state or local laws.
-All hearing screening programs should be conducted under the supervision of an audiologist holding the American Speech-Language-Hearing Association’s (ASHA) Certificate of Clinical Competence.
+All hearing screening programs should be conducted under the supervision of an audiologist (doctor specialized in hearing loss) holding the American Speech-Language-Hearing Association’s (ASHA) Certificate of Clinical Competence.

 Adults should be screened at least every 10 years through age 50 and at three-year intervals thereafter (ASHA, 2009).
-Most patients with multiple myeloma are older adults with a median age at diagnosis between ages 68–70.
+Most patients with multiple myeloma are older adults with a median age at diagnosis between ages 68 to 70.
 Education and communication between patients and healthcare providers is crucial.
 Hearing loss represents a significant barrier to accurate evaluation and management of the disease process in these individuals.

 Addiction and Substance Abuse

 Smokers usually have a lower physical endurance than non-smokers.
 Smoking decreases lung capacity, whereas exercise increases it.
-Patients with multiple myeloma are at risk for dyspnea on exertion related to anemia and prior pulmonary infections.
+Patients with multiple myeloma are at risk for dyspnea (shortness of breath) on exertion related to anemia and prior lung infections.
 Smoking adds an additional burden to the exercise tolerability.
-Healthcare practitioners caring for patients with MM should screen patients for tobacco use and implement tobacco cessation counseling guidelines.
+Healthcare practitioners caring for patients with multiple myeloma should screen patients for tobacco use and implement tobacco cessation counseling guidelines.

 Alcohol misuse is a major public health problem in the United States.
 About one-third of the US population is affected by alcohol misuse, with most of these people drinking at the risky or hazardous level.